-Are you curious what a workplace looks like in the year 2020?
-Us too!
-We looked to our Steelcase Global Design Studio experts to show us.
-Our Steelcase partners researched and found out that wellbeing is at the core of workplace design for 2020.
-Organizations continue to look into what attracts their employees and customers, wellbeing is at the top of the list!
+What will the office of the future look like here in San Diego?
+We spoke with our Steelcase Global Design Studio experts to get a glimpse of dynamic workplaces beyond 2020.
+Our Steelcase partners researched and found out that wellbeing is at the core of futuristic workplace design.
+As organizations continue to look into what attracts their employees and customers, wellbeing is at the top of the list!

 Below is a list of the major design implications the Steelcase Global Design Studio is watching for 2020.

 - Origin Stories – People are eager to understand the origin story behind where they work and what they consume.
-The consumer mindset is shifting away from perfection and toward embracing natural materials and diversity in design which connects to people’s desire to have a deeper connection with where they work and what they buy.
+The consumer mindset is shifting away from perfection and toward embracing natural materials and diversity in design.
+This connects to people’s desire to have a deeper connection to where they work and what they buy.

 - Connected Culture – When you add the importance of talent to the rise of burnout and loneliness, it’s easy to see how the workplace is an opportunity to build communities connected by a shared culture.
 Space is a way for people to walk into work and immediately see a company’s values.